Nutritional variation in baobab fruit pulp and seeds based on Africa geographical regions

 The mean estimated risk of iron and zinc deficiency in eastern region of Africa is 14% and 75%, respectively (Joy et al., 2014).
 Since baobab pulp from Kenya is reported to be rich in iron and zinc, it could be used as a potential dietary supplement in East Africa and regions in the Western world that face iron and zinc deficiency.
 The findings of this study would support the recommendation of fruit pulp as a possible strategy to tackle the problem of macro‐ and microelement deficiencies through its inclusion in foods during fortification.
 In sub‐Saharan Africa (SSA), nutrition‐related programs for school‐going children should consider the provision of pulp juices and also porridges/gruels that contain baobab pulp as an ingredient.
 The results of this study suggest that baobab fruit pulp is a good source of macro‐ (calcium, potassium, and magnesium) and microelements (iron, manganese, and zinc), but the levels are influenced by the provenances of origin.

 Table 8 presents the elemental composition of baobab seeds across different study countries.
 Among the macroelements, potassium was the most abundant element followed by phosphorus, magnesium, and calcium.
 Regarding the microelements, iron and copper were the most abundant.
-From the analysis conducted, there were statistically significant differences (< .001) among the countries for all the investigated elements.
+From the analysis conducted, there were statistically significant differences (p < .001) among the countries for all the investigated elements.
 The mean seed calcium levels ranged from 2000 mg kg−1 in Kenya to 3,200 mg kg−1 in Malawi.
 Malawi had the highest magnesium and sodium content, while Zimbabwe had the lowest magnesium, phosphorus, and zinc content (Table 5).
 Zambia showed the highest seed phosphorus and copper concentration, while Kenya had the lowest seed copper content.
 Seed iron levels in Kenya (63.7 μg g−1) were two to three times more than those found in Mali (25.8 μg g−1).
 At provenance level, Moshi and Kilolo had the highest seed potassium level at 14.0 mg g−1 and 13.4 mg g−1, respectively, though not significantly different from each other, while Seguo had the lowest content at 6.4 mg g−1.
 Seed copper content was very low in East African provenances, but high in southern and western African provenances, as shown in Table 9.
 The data in Table 8 show that the macro‐ and microelements accumulation at country level was K > P > Mg > Ca > Na > Fe > Cu > Zn > Mn.
 The countries did not show large variability (CV = 3%–5%) for most of the selected macro‐ and microelements except for potassium and sodium, 12.3% and 14.6%, respectively.
 Generally, baobab seeds are a rich source of nutritionally essential minerals, particularly potassium, phosphorus, magnesium, and calcium, which are the most abundant elements as evidenced by our results.

 Table 8

-Country Ca (mg kg−1) K (mg g−1) Mg (mg kg−1) Na (mg kg−1) P (mg g−1) Cu (μg g−1) Fe (μg g−1) Mn (μg g−1) Zn (μg g−1)
+Country | Ca (mg kg−1) | K (mg g−1) | Mg (mg kg−1) | Na (mg kg−1) | P (mg g−1) | Cu (μg g−1) | Fe (μg g−1) | Mn (μg g−1) | Zn (μg g−1) |

-Zimbabwe 2,300 ± 160e 8.8 ± 0.22c 3,100 ± 100f 200 ± 20d 5.5 ± 0.3d 32.5 ± 3.2c 58.3 ± 4.9b 19.9 ± 0.9c 18.9 ± 3.8e
+Zimbabwe | 2,300 ± 160e | 8.8 ± 0.22c | 3,100 ± 100f | 200 ± 20d | 5.5 ± 0.3d | 32.5 ± 3.2c | 58.3 ± 4.9b | 19.9 ± 0.9c | 18.9 ± 3.8e |

-Tanzania 2,900 ± 90b 12.0 ± 0.35a 4,000 ± 120b 400 ± 40b 6.3 ± 0.4b 28.8 ± 2.0d 44.2 ± 3.1e 10.5 ± 0.6d 26.9 ± 2.2c
+Tanzania | 2,900 ± 90b | 12.0 ± 0.35a | 4,000 ± 120b | 400 ± 40b | 6.3 ± 0.4b | 28.8 ± 2.0d | 44.2 ± 3.1e | 10.5 ± 0.6d | 26.9 ± 2.2c |

-Malawi 3,200 ± 90a 10.6 ± 0.28b 4,200 ± 120a 600 ± 20a 5.9 ± 0.2c 30.0 ± 3.1d 46.5 ± 3.8d 8.9 ± 0.8e 33.3 ± 2.6a
+Malawi | 3,200 ± 90a | 10.6 ± 0.28b | 4,200 ± 120a | 600 ± 20a | 5.9 ± 0.2c | 30.0 ± 3.1d | 46.5 ± 3.8d | 8.9 ± 0.8e | 33.3 ± 2.6a |

-Zambia 2,400 ± 90d 10.4 ± 0.36b 3,600 ± 220d 200 ± 60d 7.7 ± 0.3a 46.3 ± 0.8a 51.0 ± 1.8c 22.4 ± 0.4b 31.9 ± 1.1ab
+Zambia | 2,400 ± 90d | 10.4 ± 0.36b | 3,600 ± 220d | 200 ± 60d | 7.7 ± 0.3a | 46.3 ± 0.8a | 51.0 ± 1.8c | 22.4 ± 0.4b | 31.9 ± 1.1ab |

-Kenya 2,000 ± 70f 9.1 ± 0.31c 3,300 ± 120e 190 ± 60e 6.0 ± 0.2c 27.5 ± 0.6e 63.7 ± 2.3a 20.1 ± 0.6c 21.8 ± 0.8d
+Kenya | 2,000 ± 70f | 9.1 ± 0.31c | 3,300 ± 120e | 190 ± 60e | 6.0 ± 0.2c | 27.5 ± 0.6e | 63.7 ± 2.3a | 20.1 ± 0.6c | 21.8 ± 0.8d |

-Mali 2,600 ± 80c 9.0 ± 0.24c 3,800 ± 190c 300 ± 10c 6.1 ± 0.2c 41.0 ± 2.1b 25.8 ± 1.4f 23.8 ± 1.3a 31.3 ± 1.5b
+Mali | 2,600 ± 80c | 9.0 ± 0.24c | 3,800 ± 190c | 300 ± 10c | 6.1 ± 0.2c | 41.0 ± 2.1b | 25.8 ± 1.4f | 23.8 ± 1.3a | 31.3 ± 1.5b |

-p <.001 <.001 <.001 <.001 <.001 <.001 <.001 <.001 <.001
+p | <.001 | <.001 | <.001 | <.001 | <.001 | <.001 | <.001 | <.001 | <.001 |

-CV 3.2 12.3 4.4 14.6 4.4 4.8 5.2 4.3 5.9
+CV | 3.2 | 12.3 | 4.4 | 14.6 | 4.4 | 4.8 | 5.2 | 4.3 | 5.9 |

 For the same column, values (means ± SEM) followed by the same letter are not significantly different CV, coefficient of variation..